enriquepablo/npl-web/bnf.rst

-term that can act as subject in a fact where the new verb forms the predicate (given by the first TERM in the definition); second, the (already defined) verb(s) from which we derive the new verb (given in the verbs part of the definition); and third, the modifiers that the verb can take to form the predicate (the modification_def).
+term that can act as subject in a fact where the new verb forms the predicate (given by the first TERM in the definition); second, the (already defined) verb(s) from which we derive the new verb (given in the verbs part of the definition); and third, the objects that the verb can take to form the predicate (the modification_def).
 Both the verbs part or the modification_def part can be omitted.
 Omitting the verbs, we assume its parent to be ``exists``; omittin the modification_def, the verb will